madebyshape/craft-cms/README.md

 -   Device Testing
     -   Test on phones and tablets via Tailscale Share or Funnel
     -   Vite dev server assets served through the tunnel
+-   Branch Switching
+    -   Switch branches with isolated DDEV projects per branch
+    -   Automatic snapshots before switching
+    -   Auto pulls database from Servd when the new branch is empty

 ## Plugins